visiky/visiky/README.md

 ### Hi guys 👋

 - 🔭 I’m currently working on a BI department in Ant Financial
-- 🌱 I’m focus on data visulization and data analysis
+- 🌱 I’m focus on data visualization and data analysis
 - 📫 How to reach me: [Email](736929286@qq.com)
 - 📚 https://www.zhihu.com/people/visiky